United We Care | A Super App for Mental Wellness

 Introduction

-CBT specifically tries to provide tools that help in identifying negative thoughts.
-It might be related to one’s self-worth and ability that trigger anxiety in certain social situations.
+CBT specifically tries to provide tools that help identify negative thoughts.
+It might be related to one’s self-worth and ability that triggers anxiety in certain social situations.
 Some techniques, like cognitive restructuring, are used to challenge irrational, unrealistic beliefs and thought patterns.

-CBT is not like your traditional therapy, it is a tad bit different as it is more of a skill-focused, active, and brief treatment method.
-Also, it requires the individual to practice cognitive and behavioral skills by constantly doing homework assignments.
+CBT is not like traditional therapy; it is a tad bit different.
+It is more of a skill-focused, active, and brief treatment method.
+Also, it requires the individual to practice cognitive and behavioural skills by constantly doing homework assignments.
 Most research evidence supports that compared to medications or other forms of therapy, CBT is one of the most effective methods.

 CBT Exercises for Social Anxiety

-Other techniques for treating social anxiety include CBT exercises.
-Like Role plays to recreate certain social situations and guided imagery to set certain goals in mind.
+Other techniques for treating social anxiety include CBT exercises, such as plays to recreate certain social situations and guided imagery to set goals.
 CBT can also be effective online with the help of interactive online CBT modules.
 To increase the success rate in CBT, the patient should be actively willing to take action and perform the exercises.

 Why Does CBT Work for Social Anxiety